wultra/powerauth-mobile-sdk/docs/Migration-from-1.9-to-2.0.md

   - `IGenerateTokenHeaderListener` callback interface:
     - `onGenerateTokenHeaderSucceeded()` method now receives `PowerAuthHttpHeader` object.

+  - `ICreateCSRListener` callback interface is deprecated and replaced by `ICreateCertificateSigningRequestListener`.
+Be aware that the new interface reports `Throwable` instead of `PowerAuthErrorException` in case of failure.
+You can expect `FailedApiException` and similar exceptions if communication with the server failed.

   - `PowerAuthKeychainConfiguration` class:
     - `isLinkBiometricItemsToCurrentSet()` - use `PowerAuthBiometricConfiguration.isInvalidateBiometricFactorAfterChange()` instead.